AnastasiiaDem/Taskery2-server/README.md

-# ExpressJS App with multiple routes on Vercel Serverless Functions
+# ExpressJS App with multiple router on Vercel Serverless Functions

 ## Dedicated functions for each route